mmiranda222/.statsuite/content/using-api/ref-metadata/_index.md

 `"en: ""<a href=\""mailto:contact-en@my-org.org\"">contact-en@my-org.org</a>"",fr: ""<a href=\""mailto:contact-fr@my-org.org\"">contact-fr@my-org.org</a>"""`

 As can be seen in this example, the language codes in localised JSON snippets do not need to be put into (doubled) double quotes.

-For me details about the referential metadata types supported by the data explorer display, see [this topic](https://sis-cc.gitlab.io/dotstatsuite-documentation/using-api/core-data-model/#referential-metadata-types).
+For more details about the referential metadata types supported by the data explorer display, see [this topic](/dotstatsuite-documentation/using-api/core-data-model/#referential-metadata-types).
 See [here](https://gitlab.com/sis-cc/dotstatsuite-documentation/-/blob/master/content/OECD_SNA_TABLE1_1.0_-_AUS_metadata.csv) for an example of an SDMX-CSV file with referential metadata.

 ![dlm upload referential metadata csv file headers](/dotstatsuite-documentation/images/dlm-upload-referential-metadata-csv.png)